AliBadar01/TawkApp/README.md

 # MVVM with ViewBinding and Hilt

 ## What is MVVM?
 	MVVM is a flexible guide and set of libraries used to standardize an app's architecture.
-What this means is that your code is split into distinct components that hold specific parts of code in specific areas.
-These parts then interact with each other in a set order.
-These parts
+What this means is that your code is split into distinct components that hold specific parts of code in specific areas.These parts then interact with each other in a set order.
+These parts are:
-are:

 #### Model
 The Model consists of three parts